In a Nutshell

 Debt Settlement

 If things have gotten out of control, you might feel like there’s no way out of your debts.
-However, if you opt for a debt settlement and work with a debt settlement company, you might be able to negotiate a lower payment.
-With a debt settlement, you’re going to end up paying less than you would have originally.
-Debt negotiation with financial institutions can be an effective way to get out of debt.
+However, if you opt for a settlement and work with a debt settlement company, you might be able to negotiate a lower payment.
+With a debt settlement, you’ll pay less than you would have originally.

 Credit Counseling